Billie Young

-She lived in Marion, Alabama from which she traveled the world to teach and work with young people.
+She lived in Marion, Alabama, from where she traveled the world to teach and work with young people.

-She graduated from Judson College, and Samford University’s Cumberland School of Law.
+She graduated from Judson College, and Samford University's Cumberland School of Law.
 She taught at Jackson State University.
 She has taught at Mississippi State University, Meridian campus.

-She was Artist-in-Residence, at Judson College.
+She was Artist-in-Residence at Judson College.

 Her papers are held at the University of Alabama Hoole Special Collections Library.

+Young died on March 31, 2021, at the age of 73.